yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 1. Return to the API Management dashboard for the same service.
 Select the publisher portal link and navigate from there to the developer portal.

-2. Reveal the primary key of the "Unlimited" subscription, storing that info for future usage.
+2. Reveal the primary key of the "Unlimited" subscription, storing that info for future usage

 #### Exit criteria:

--  You can view the revealed key and save it for other configuration steps.
+-  You can view the revealed key and save it for other configuration steps

 ### Task 3: Configure the Function App with the API Management key